 Ribbon microphones

-Ribbon microphones are a type of extremely thin aluminium ribbon as the electrical conductor instead of a membrane and coil.
+Ribbon microphones are a type of extremely thin aluminium ribbon used as an electrical conductor instead of a membrane and coil.
 This design produces sound with greater accuracy because the ribbon can follow the sound waves more precisely.
 In addition, since it involves only one conductor in the magnetic gap, ribbon mics generate much lower level output than traditional moving coil capsules.

 Noise-cancelling microphones